daviddwk/freefish/README.md

     box
 DUCKS:
     duck
+CRABS:
+    crab
 ```

 freefish should now be setup and ready for use, but don't forget to try adding your own custom tanks and creatures to `~/.config/freefish` aswell!

 # Usage
-freefish is used to display a dynamic tank filled with various fish and ducks.
-This is done by using the tank, fish, and duck flags to specify available assets for display.
+freefish is used to display a dynamic tank filled with various fish ducks and crabs.
+This is done by using the tank, fish, duck, and crab flags to specify available assets for display.
 These flags, and others, are further explained in this section.

 ```
-$ ./freefish -t aquarium -f guppy clown guppy guppy angel -d duck
+$ ./freefish -t aquarium -f guppy clown guppy guppy angel -d duck -c crab
 ```

 ## Help